barryclark/jekyll-now/people.md

         <img src="{{ site.baseurl }}/images/carlos.jpg" width="150px" height="150px" align="left"/>
     </a>
 <figcaption>
         Carlos is a senior majoring in Biochemistry with plans on attending a PhD program.
 His research interests include genetic variance in neurodegenerative diseases.
-Outside of university Carlos enjoys learning about new tech, expanding his record collection, running, and exploring new restaurants and cafes.
+Outside of the university, Carlos enjoys learning about new tech, expanding his record collection, running, and exploring new restaurants and cafes.
 </figcaption>
 </figure>
 <br>